ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 Complete the code for this function.
 Two useful operations here are `%` (modulo; which returns the remainder of a division) and `\\` (integer division; which divides the number and rounds it to the nearest integer).
 For example, 11\\2 is 5 and 11%2 is 1.

 Now you need to come up with an algorithm that lets you extract each individual digit from a number, so you can add these together.
-We will give you some hints, but it's good to try to see if you can figure it out without them.
+We will give you some hints, but it's good to try and figure out the algorithm without them.
 Brainstorm with your partner.
 Don't think about it on your own and then explain to the other person.
 Just start talking ... let the ideas flow and see if you can really think together.
 This is a good exercise to get you in the habit to do this throughout your pair programming exercises.
 If one partner already knows the answer (maybe you've seen it somewhere before), don't simply tell the other person.
 Let them figure it out gradually.

-After you've thought about it for a bit, here are some hints.
+After you've realy thought about it and you need some help, here are some hints.
 First, think about how you can use division and/or modulo to get the *least significant* (i.e., right-most) digit of a number.
 So, how can you extract 6 from 236?
-Once you have that, how can you get the number that would result from chopping of the least significant digit.
+Is it helpful to consider that our number system uses base 10 (hence the name "decimal")?
+Once you have that, how can you get the number that would result from chopping of the least significant digit?
 So, how can you get 23 from 236?
 If you are able to do this, how can you get the next digit?
+Is there a repeating pattern here?
+This would suggest once again ... a loop.

-Again, test your function for a few different values to convince yourself it works correctly.
+Once you have figured out the answer, test your function for a few different values to convince yourself it works correctly.
 When you are done and your code works correctly, push the updated file to github (as we did for the previous function you added).

-# Python Testing {{page.num}}
+# More Python Practice

 For this last part, we are going to explore a bit more how you can approach testing your Python code ... and give you a few more open ended coding challenges.